bogdanvuk/pygears/docs/manual/index.rst

 .. image:: images/echo.png
     :align: center

 Modules are instantiated using function calls: ``decouple(dout, depth=fifo_depth)``, which return module output interfaces that can in turn be passed as arguments to other module functions in order to make a connection between the modules.
-For conveniance the pipe ``"|"`` operator can be used to pass output of one function as argument to the next one.
+For convenience the pipe ``"|"`` operator can be used to pass output of one function as argument to the next one.
 This was used to connect the output of ``decouple`` to ``prefill`` (``"\"`` is used just to split the line visually):

 .. code-block:: python